CarlosLugones/python-telegram-bot-docker/README.md

 ## How to deploy the bot

-1. Clone your bot.
+1. Clone or fork this repo.
+2. Write your bot in `bot.py`.
-2. Write an `.env` file with your `TELEGRAM_TOKEN` in it.
+3. Write an `.env` file with your `TELEGRAM_TOKEN` in it and other env vars.
-3. Run `docker-compose up -d` and wait for the build to finish.
+4. Run `docker-compose up -d` and wait for the build to finish.

 That's it.
 Enjoy your dockerized bot. 🚀